-Finally, the icing, which I wanted a good vanilla taste, I opted for vanilla bean paste.
-The paste is thick and gives such a great mellow vanilla flavor.
+Finally, I opted for vanilla bean paste for the icing, which I wanted a good vanilla taste.
+The paste is thick and gives such a tremendous mellow vanilla flavor.
 Please let me know if you liked the flavor combinations for this week's cookie.

 - 3 oz Cream Cheese room temperature

 - ½ cup Butter unsalted 1 stick room temperature

 - 1 ½ cup Powdered sugar 169 g

 - 1 Egg room temperature